 Take care of your eyes and your contacts once you’re on the road

 Standard practice like washing your hands before touching your contacts is even more important on the road.
 You may find yourself in a different environment, with a different set of microbial life than you are used to at home.
-If you are traveling with daily lenses your life will be a lot easier, but if you’re not, make sure to take your lenses out and clean them every day.
+If you are traveling with daily lenses, your life will be a lot easier, but if you’re not, make sure to take your lenses out and clean them every day.
 Finally, if your eyes become irritated with your lenses in, take them out and use glasses until the irritation subsides.
-For more eye care tips, check out this list from the University of Michigan.
+Trying to ride it out will only result in further misery.

 If you travel with glasses or contact lenses and you have any tips or experiences to share on travel eye care, please leave them in the comments below.